JohnKSmits/johnwebsite.github.io/windowsad.md

-I also created this script to create 1000 users to play with.
+I also used this script to create 1000 users to play with.

 ![Account Policies](./images/RunningUserScript.png)